Arthur-Milchior/anki-correct-due/README.md

 # Correct new card ordering, clean due number
 ## Rationale
 This add-on solve a problem related to the order of new card.
-This problem only appear when the collection is quite big (I had more than 100,000 cards before the problem started to occur), and if you play a lot with the configuration, trying things.
-Note that this add-on only have to be used once, and the bug will be corrected on ankiweb, ios, ankidroid and any other computer.
+This problem only appear either:
+* if you download a shared deck with this problem (you have no way to know whether it is the case while downloading)
+* if you edited a note, and created new cards of this note, when some cards where already reviewed before version 2.1.16 of Anki.

 More precisely, anki is supposed to show you all new cards of a note before showing you cards of another note.
 There are exceptions to this